 Abena Konadu is a trader at Tema Lorry Station Market.
-Photo credit: Benjamin Forson of respondents reported instances of hunger among
+Photo credit: Benjamin Forson

 Food Security

 Food insecurity varied by sector.
 Kayayei were particularly affected, with 96% reporting having experienced instances of hunger among adults in their households in the month prior to the survey.